 More generally, the Direction states that no claim may be made under the JRS if it is abusive or is otherwise contrary to its exceptional purpose.

-On the other hand, it does seem clear that JRS Grants cannot be used to fund payments in lieu of notice (PILONs) and/or statutory/enhanced redundancy pay.
+JRS Grants also cannot be used to fund payments in lieu of notice (PILONs) and/or statutory/enhanced redundancy pay.

 Similarly, an employee with more than one job may be placed on furlough leave by each employer and claim Furlough Pay up to the maximum amount from each employer (subject to the usual eligibility criteria).

 Where an employer is asking 20 or more employees to agree changes to their terms of employment as a condition of furlough leave or Flexible Furlough, such as reducing their pay to the level of the maximum Furlough Pay, the employer will need to consider whether it needs to engage in collective consultation to procure agreement to the changes to the terms.